HipfunnyKid/the-kings-blades/README.md

-**THE KING'S BLADES**
-The King's Blades is a mod that adds new structures, items, weapons, and blocks to Minecraft.
+**THE KING'S BLADES** is a mod that adds new structures, items, weapons, and blocks to Minecraft.
 The mod is currently in alpha and will appreciate any contributions.